kubernetes/test-infra/mungegithub/README.md

 **Note** The submit-queue should always be deployed from master so that looking at the master branch (configmap, etc) reflects what is currently running.
-The deployment may require finding appropriate hash found in [Godeps.json](https://github.com/kubernetes/test-infra/blob/master/Godeps/Godeps.json) and checkout all corresponding commits.
+The deployment may require finding appropriate hashes listed in [Godeps.json](https://github.com/kubernetes/test-infra/blob/master/Godeps/Godeps.json) and checkout all corresponding commits beforehand.
 This can be achieved by running `godep restore`.

 After this has successfully deployed to the test cluster in read-only mode, running in production involves running any required `kubectl config` commands to point to the production cluster, pushing a configmap if necessary, and then running:
 ```sh